 The idea is to discover the health benefits your body achieves by making massage part of your self-caring lifestyle.
 Then slowly you can start looking for your favourite massage technique.

-I hope you enjoyed this article and get to treat yourself with a massage one day soon.
+I hope you enjoyed this article and get to treat yourself to a massage one day soon.

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4979265/ Comparing the effects of two Swedish massage techniques on the vital signs and anxiety of healthy women